-FWD prohibits business activities that violates applicable sanctions laws or the FWD AML-CTF and Sanctions Policy.
+FWD prohibits business activities that it believes may violate applicable sanctions laws or the AML-CTF and Sanctions Policy.
 Dealing with individuals or entities subject of economic sanctions carries heavy penalties for FWD and our employees.
-If you have any doubt about whether a customer, supplier, business partner, beneficiary, etc. is sanctioned, you should escalate to the Group Chief Compliance Officer (or designated AML Officer) immediately.
+If you have any doubt about whether a customer, supplier, business partner, beneficiary, etc. is sanctioned, you should escalate to the Group Chief Compliance Officer (AML Officer) immediately.